Crayford Cargocat

 HF1 HS1 HR1

 Notes: This light vehicle is produced by Great Britain and used by that country and Mexico.
 It is a 6-wheeled ATV designed for use by airborne, airmobile, and Marine units.
 The Supacat has an amphibious capability and can be fitted with tracks for soft snow or mud.
+Although the Supacat floats, it has no power to propel itself in water other than rotation of the tires.
 Supacats can be used for troop transport and as light weapons carriers, and can tow light field guns and trailers.
 ATGMs, recoilless rifles, machineguns, grenade launchers, and 60mm and 81mm mortars can be fired from this vehicle.
 A weapons mount for a machinegun or automatic grenade launcher is provided behind the front seats.
-The Supacat may be overloaded to 2400kg, traveling at half-speed at this load.
+The Supacat may be overloaded to 2.4 tons, traveling at half-speed at this load.
+The Supacat can tow 2.1 tons and a specially designed trailer was devised using Supacat components that can haul 400 kilograms.
+The Supacat can be sling-loaded under heavy and medium-lift helicopters and parachuted or LAPESed from aircraft; alternately, the Supacat can be double-stacked inside transport aircraft.
+The Supacat is largely constructed of aluminum body panels and tubular frames.
+Power is provided by VW Audi 1.588-liter diesel engine developing 54 horsepower, and coupled with an automatic transmission.
+(The Mk 3 has a Volkswagen ADE 1900 turbodiesel developing 78 horsepower.)
+The steering and brakes are power assisted.

 Vehicle